 In case you travel from Syria there is a border crossing in Jaber that is 870 kilometers away from Amman.
 From Iraq there is the remote Al Karamah border crossing.
 With Saudi Arabia there are also three remote border crossings.

 In this travel guide on backpacking Jordan I will only give a brief overview of the highlights that are easy to visit for independent budget travellers.
-Jordan really has a lot to offer so let me take you from north to south.
+Jordan really has a lot to offer and there are many places to visit in Jordan besides Petra.

 Amman is Jordan’s vibrant capital.
 Most people focus on the south of Jordan and never make it north to Amman.
 I agree that if you visit Petra or Wadi Rum first, Amman might be a bit underwhelming and nothing more than a chaotic city.
 However, Amman really has its charms and it is a very nice introduction into the country.